 Usually MRI or CT of the appropriate plexus

 Diagnosis of a plexus disorder is suggested by clinical findings.

 Electromyography and nerve conduction studies should be done to clarify the anatomic distribution (including possible nerve root involvement).

 MRI or CT of the appropriate plexus and adjacent spine is done to detect abnormalities such as tumors and hematomas.
-MRI or CT is indicated for all nontraumatic plexopathies except typical cases of brachial neuritis.
+MRI or CT is indicated for all nontraumatic and traumatic plexopathies except typical cases of brachial neuritis.

 Corticosteroids, although commonly prescribed, have no proven benefit in plexus disorders.

 Surgery may be indicated for injuries, hematomas, and benign or metastatic tumors.
 Metastases should also be treated with radiation therapy, chemotherapy, or both.

 Glycemic control can benefit patients with diabetic plexopathy.